axelpale/poisson-process/README.md

 ### PoissonProcess.create(averageIntervalMs, triggerFunction)

-The constructor takes in two parameters. `averageIntervalMs` is an integer and the average interval in milliseconds to call the `triggerFunction`. `triggerFunction` takes no parameters and does not have to return anything.
+The `create` constructor takes in two parameters.
+The `averageIntervalMs` is an integer and the average interval in milliseconds to call the `triggerFunction`.
+The `triggerFunction` takes no parameters and does not have to return anything.

     var p = PoissonProcess.create(500, function message() {
       console.log('A message arrived.')